-The Department faculty are actively involved in research and routinely mentor both undergraduate and M.S. student research projects.
-Two faculty conduct research in neuroscience or neuroscience-related areas.
+The Department faculty is actively involved in research and routinely mentor both undergraduate and M.S. student research projects.
+Two-faculty conduct research in neuroscience or neuroscience-related areas.
 Opportunities for training at other institutions such as UT-Austin are also possible as part of research collaborations between faculty at the two universities.

 Neuroscience research at TAMUK involves two distinct areas of research: neurogenetics/behavior and nerve regeneration.
 Drs.
 Enrique Massa and Rafael Perez-Ballestero are the Biological and Health Science faculty that are currently involved in neuroscience research projects at TAMUK.